Want to / Would like to

 Point 2: Use both structures to make questions.

-1. Would would you like to eat? (more polite)
+1. What would you like to eat? (more polite)

 2. What do you want to eat?